HCPA Education Terms & Conditions

 3. Comments and complaints may be received verbally or in writing.
 In both instances HCPA’s primary aim is to resolve matters quickly and fairly by ensuring a full response is made.

-7.4.
-If you wish to make a comment or give a compliment in relation to the service provided via our apprenticeship programme, the manager will handle the comment in an informal manner acceptable to the individual raising the concern.
+4. If you wish to make a comment or give a compliment in relation to the service provided via our education programmes, the manager will handle the comment in an informal manner acceptable to the individual raising the concern.